aarnphm/aarnphm.github.io/content/posts/Chaos.md

   - self
 date: "2024-02-18"
 description: Chaos has, and always be a driven force within life, intuitive yet disheveled.
 And a few things I learned growing up in a foreign land.
-title: Chaos is a force behind life.
+title: Chaos is the driven force within life, intuitive yet disheveled.
 ---

 And a few things I learned growing up in a foreign land.